TOP-TIPS

 From your plan, you should:

-1.Know if the motion is a progressive (indexing) or non-progressive (rise with Return motion)
+1.Know if the motion is a progressive (indexing) or non-progressive (Rise with Return segments)

-3.Approximate the X and Y-axis positions of each Blend-Point.
+3.Approximate the X-axis values and Y-axis positions of each Blend-Point.

 When you know how many segments you need - see How to Design a Motion